nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/response-headers.md

 ok
 ```

-### Configure the HTTPRoute with Response Header Modifiers
+### Update the HTTPRoute to Modify the Response Headers

 Let's update the HTTPRoute by adding a `ResponseHeaderModifier` filter: